Backup to iCloud Manually from an iPhone or iPad

 Start a Manual Backup to iCloud from an iPhone or iPad

-You’ll need iOS 5+ (or later) and iCloud, and a Wi-Fi connection for this to work, then it’s just a simple three step process:
+You’ll need a recent version of iOS and iCloud, and a Wi-Fi connection for this to work, then it’s just a simple three step process:

 - Tap on “iCloud” and scroll to the bottom, then tap on “Storage & Backup”